 Lemon Ricotta Celebration Pancakes are moist, tender, and fantastically fluffy.
-Ricotta and extra egg yolks give these pancakes a luscious, rich flavor without any butter!
+Ricotta and extra egg yolks give these pancakes a luscious, rich flavor without any

 LEMON RICOTTA CELEBRATION PANCAKES

 The texture of these Lemon Ricotta Celebration Pancakes is fluffy and soft.
 As well, they have a great flavor.
 Fluffy blueberry pancakes are another yummy pancake recipe to try.

 I think they’re exceptionally pretty and festive when you top them with whipped cream, fresh fruit, lemon slices, and powdered sugar.
 Such a fun take on traditional pancakes.